 footguns you discovered during investigation that the user should see before implementation starts.

-Surface them as a `## Risks & new issues surfaced by this investigation` section with a **table**, not a list of prose
+Surface as a **table**, not a list of prose paragraphs.
+Columns:

 | ID | Risk | Mitigation | Verification |